 Azure Monitor overview

 Azure Monitor helps you maximize the availability and performance of your applications and services.
 It delivers a comprehensive solution for collecting, analyzing, and acting on telemetry from your cloud and on-premises environments.
-This information helps you understand how your applications are performing and proactively identify issues affecting them and the resources they depend on.
+This information helps you understand how your applications are performing and proactively identify issues that affect them and the resources they depend on.

-Just a few examples of what you can do with Azure Monitor include:
+A few examples of what you can do with Azure Monitor include:

 - Detect and diagnose issues across applications and dependencies with Application Insights.